-No. Global Schools First relies on schools to give honest and accurate responses, and provide supporting evidence.
-We believe you are the experts on your own context and look forward to understanding what GCED looks like at your school.
+Yes.
+Since Global Schools First requires you to reflect on how global citizenship education is integrated into all aspects of your school-and not just one classroom-it is essential that school leadership approves, supports, and ideally participates in the process.
 Does Global Schools First provide a checklist of necessary actions for GCED?
 No. Our approach is not prescriptive in that way.
 We celebrate the fact that GCED can be enacted in different ways in different spaces and part of our mission is to share those practices between schools.
 Each school and context is unique and while we provide extensive guidance on aspects and implementation of GCED, we do not believe that there is one right way to do GCED.
+More questions?
+Email CE International's Global Schools First program team at globalschoolsfirst@acei.org